 This course is designed for graduate music therapy students who are board certified music therapists.
 Students will utilize advanced music, verbal, and written skills with clients they currently serve.
 Individual and/or group supervision will be provided by MAMT faculty via online methods or phone conferencing.
 Designed to be taken in conjunction with MU 544, but may be taken at another time with consent of program Director.
 Each credit equals approximately 50 clock hours accrued.
 Offered in summer.
-Prerequisites: MU 581 and PS 580.
+Prerequisites: MU 581 or CN/MU 572, and PS 580 or CN 580.